spring-attic/spring-mobile-samples/README.md

 * lite-site-preference-handler - illustrates SitePreferenceHandler functionality.

+* lite-site-switcher-handler - illustrates SiteSwitcherHandler functionality.

-* lite-interceptor-urlpath - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching.
+* lite-showcase - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching.

+* thorax-lumbar-client - showcases the use of Spring Mobile with JavaScript libraries

 ## Contributor Guidelines